New York Court Records

 The highest number of points assessed for a single traffic violation is 11 points for driving more than 40 MPH above the posted speed limit.
 Generally, the system is as follows:

-Persons who accumulate up to six points on their record within 18 months must pay a Driver Responsibility Assessment fee.
+Persons who accumulate up to six points on their record within 18 months may be required to pay a Driver Responsibility Assessment fee.
 The minimum amount payable is $100.
 The actual amount payable is estimated based on the number of points and the type of traffic violation.
 Failure to pay the fee may result in the suspension or revoking the offender’s driver’s license.

 In New York, there are no points assigned for parking violations, pedestrian and bicycle violations, and other violations not resulting from a vehicle’s operation.